Ahmedbaaqeel/Simulated-Annealing/README.md

 ## <img src="https://cdn-icons-png.flaticon.com/512/2103/2103633.png" width=35xp /> Algorithms and examples

 <b>Simulated annealing</b> is an algorithim which uses randomness to garuntee optimality.
 It starts at a random point then decreases the temperature which in return decreases the margin of error.
-At the end it check whether the new or the old point is better and repeat.
+At the end it check whether the new or the old point is better.
 <br>

 <img src="extra-doc/SA-Example.PNG" alt="example.png" width=500px/>